CHARM-BDF/charmgpt/README.INFO.MEDIK_MCP_DATA.md

 - Persistent context across multiple messages
 - Progressive building of knowledge graphs by merging new information
 - Seamless integration with the AI assistant, which receives information about the pinned graph
+- Visual indication to the user about which graph is currently pinned

 ### Version Control